Readers of my San Juan Islands Mystery series will likely recall the term “Matia” from book #3 of that series, Murder on Matia.

 Elvin Smith was 86 when he was lost to the dark and churning waters of the islands he loved so much and to this day visitors to Matia can still find remnants of the cabin and fenced property where he once lived more than a century ago.

 It was Smith’s story that became the inspiration for the character of Brixton Bannister in the San Juan Islands Mystery series .
 Like Elvin Smith, Brixton was attempting to flee the personal horrors a past life – in his case that of a Hollywood actor drenched in the self-inflicted wounds of abuse and addiction.
-Brixton’s story is an integral part of the soon-to-be-released book #6 of the series, Turn Point Massacre:
+Brixton’s story is an integral part of the brand new release of the series, Turn Point Massacre:

 It’s within that story where the primary protagonist, Adele Plank, races to save Brixton from both himself and the potentially deadly actions of some especially dangerous enemies.